KKSEAM/spbtrainer/README.md

 ### Notices
 - For Fabric 1.21.4
 - Requires [Fabric API](https://modrinth.com/mod/fabric-api)
-- Not intended for multiplayer functionallity, but you CAN log into servers with it safely just dont use any of the commands.
+- Not intended for multiplayer functionallity, but you CAN log into servers with it safely just dont use any `/spb` commands
 - Extermely easy world setup needed! (`/spb setup`)
 ### Builds are formatted with no spaces and no capitals ex: `castleonahill`, `coin`, `battleaxe`, `moustache`, `fishingrod`, `panda`